kaizhang19970624/kaizhang19970624.github.io/index.md

 - **Cell Type Identification of Mouse Retinal Pigment Epithelium from ScRNA-seq Data**
   <br>
-  Supervised by Prof. Xi Kathy Zhou in Department of Population Health Sciences, Weill Cornell Medical College
+  Supervised by Prof. Xi Kathy Zhou in Weill Cornell Medical College, Cornell University
   <br>
   This project used unsupervised learning methods to identify the cellular composition and activities of mouse retinal pigment epithelium (RPE) from single-cell transcriptomics, and further to detect cell-to-cell variation by statistical methods.
 We firstly processed raw sequence data into a high-quality expression data